mcci-catena/get-influxdb-data/README.md

 # get-influxdb-data

-This repository has a shell script that will fetch data from an InfluxDB repository as JSON and output to stdout.
+This repository has a shell script that fetches recorded IoT data from an InfluxDB repository and output it in JSON form, either to the console or to a file.

+## Introduction

+InfluxDB is a nice way to collect data from an IoT system using The Things Network or other LoRaWAN networks.
+Systems like the [docker-iot-dashboard](https://github.com/mcci-catena/docker-iot-dashboard) provide a simplified Node-RED, Influx, Graphana pipeline.
+Excel and G-Suite plugins are avialble for pulling data from Influx into a spreadsheet.

+However, the combination Graphana + InfluxDB is often inconvenient for processing data, becuase you have to work through Graphana.
+Not only is there minimal automation in the UI,Graphana pre-processes the data for display -- what you get is the graph data, not the original data.

+Sometimes you need a scriptable method for getting data into a file, so you cna process it yourself to get reports or extract information in ways that Graphana can't.
+This script can sit at the head of your data pipeline, pulling the primary data from InfluxDB for further processing by your other scripts.

+This script is not very general purpose.
+Advance programmers may find that a full Python API library is more convenient and flexible, and it doesn't requrie that you fire up Python program just to get your data.
+You can get your data, then do your Python magic on the local copy.

+## Some practical details

+You run this script on a PC or Linux machine, typically not on the server, and it produces data for local processing.

+It has been tested and works on native Ubuntu, and on Ubuntu 20.4 LTS for Windows.
+It has not been tested on macOS, but it will probably work there, as long as you have `bash` installed.

 Please note that (as of this writing) this script does *not* work in Git for Windows, because of Windows PTY issues.
-However, it has been tested and works with Ubuntu 20.4 LTS for Windows, and on native Ubuntu.
-It has not been tested on macOS, but it will probably work there, as long as you have `bash` installed.

-If you're looking for the home page on GitHub, it's here: https://github.com/mcci-catena/get-influxdb-data.
+If you got this package as a zipfile, and you're looking for the home page on GitHub, it's here: https://github.com/mcci-catena/get-influxdb-data.

 To clone this using the `git` command line, use: